Profile: European Union

 Under the Treaty of Rome which came into force in 1958, these six countries founded the European Economic Community and European Atomic Energy Community to work alongside the ECSC.

 In 1967 the three communities merged to become collectively known as the European Communities (EC) whose main focus was on cooperation in economic and agricultural affairs.

 Denmark, Ireland and the UK became full EC members in 1973, Greece joined in 1981, Portugal and Spain in 1986, Austria, Finland and Sweden in 1995.Maastricht and beyond

 The Treaty on European Union, signed at Maastricht in 1991, formally established the European Union as the successor to the EC.

-At the same time, Maastricht expanded the concept of European union into new areas.
-It introduced a Common Foreign and Security Policy and moved towards an EU coordinating policy on asylum, immigration, drugs and terrorism.
+At the same time, Maastricht expanded the concept of European union, introducing a common foreign and security policy and moving towards an EU coordinating policy on asylum, immigration, drugs and terrorism.

 EU citizenship was brought into being for the first time, allowing people from member countries to move freely between member states.
-The treaty included a Social Chapter, from which the UK opted out, laying down EU policies on workers' rights and other social issues.
+A new Social Chapter - from which the UK opted out - laid down EU policies on workers' rights and other social issues.

 The eurozone is an economic and monetary union of 17 European Union (EU) countries which have the euro as their common currency